Kamaraj Sagar Dam

 The Kamaraj Sagar Dam (also known as Sandynalla reservoir) is in the Nilgiris district of Tamil Nadu state in India.
 It is located at a distance of 10 km from the Ooty bus stand.
 It is a picnic spot and a film shooting spot on the slopes of the Wenlock Downs.
+The dam's storage capacity is 26.6 million cubic meters(MCM) or 0.94 tmc ft.

 Activities

 The various tourist activities the dam include fishing and studying nature and environment.